DanielSnd/fmod-for-godot-as-module/README.md

             env.Append(LIBPATH=["#../modules/fmodgodot/lib/core/lib/x64/"])
             env.Append(LIBPATH=["#../modules/fmodgodot/lib/studio/lib/x64/"])
 ```
+One last thing, if you're following Alessandro's [getting started](https://alessandrofama.com/tutorials/fmod/godot/getting-started) guide, the main difference is that there's a "fmod_enabled" setting in the FMOD settings window.
+After toggling that setting to true and restarting godot the module will be fully enabled and the other settings will appear.

 About the fmod libraries, it's important to point out that the FMOD libraries in this project and FMOD itself is not free and has different license schemes depending on the type and budget of your project.